Using Autopilot with Managed Workstation

 These are the 3 current methods of enrolling devices in Autopilot.
 If you are interested in adding additional vendors please email help@uw.edu.

-The CDW-G part number for Autopilot enrollment is: 6154305 and their price to perform Autopilot enrollment for you is $10.
-The CDW-G site may show that Autopilot is backordered.
-Disregard this and order it.
+MWS strongly recommends ordering computers enrolled in Autopilot directly from CDW-G. The CDW-G part number for Autopilot enrollment is 6154305.
+Search for this item number on the CDW-G site and add it to your cart along with your computer.
+The price to perform Autopilot enrollment is $10.
+The CDW-G site may show that Autopilot enrollment is backordered.
+Disregard this and add it to your order.
 Autopilot is a process that CDW-G performs and it is not an inventoried item that they have to restock.

-Note: Autopilot requires Windows 11 Pro or Enterprise.
+Autopilot requires Windows 11 Pro or Enterprise.
 Computers that come with Windows 11 Home installed will require manual intervention (reinstall of Windows Pro or Enterprise or an in-place version upgrade) before they can use the Autopilot process.
-We strongly recommend that MWS users purchase business-class laptops that come with Windows 11 Pro or Enterprise pre-installed.
-For more information about computer recommendations visit: /tools-services-support/software-computers/mws/mgmt/equipment/ordering/
+MWS recommends purchasing business-class laptops that come with Windows 11 Pro or Enterprise pre-installed.

 Your Departmental Requisition Requester can place the CDW-G computer order for you.